 You loved your mobile home, and it served you well.
 It’s just time for the next stage for you.
 But you’re sure it would make a great home for someone else.
 Whatever your situation, you’re ready to pass it on to that next person.

-Of course, buying a home is a big step.
+Of course, buying a home is a big step, more so when it’s a used mobile home to be moved.
 Since most people don’t have the money to buy homes on a whim, homebuying is a process that requires thought, planning, and perhaps saving.
 Plus, when you’re talking about a mobile home that will need to be moved before the homeowner takes up residence, you add another layer of cost related to moving it.

 Thus, you may be looking for ways to “sweeten the deal.”
 If there were any ways to make the process more appealing to buyers, you’d jump at them.
 Time to put on your thinking cap and brainstorm ideas to get to a place where both you and the buyer are happy to proceed.
 However, keep in mind, different buyers may have different priorities so what may appeal to one prospective buyer may not necessarily grab another.